-Solve for (X) is TEDxGuelphU’s 10 year anniversary event, taking place at the Lakeside Hope House on January 19th, 2019.
+Solve for (X) is TEDxGuelphU’s 10 year anniversary event, that took place at the Lakeside Hope House on January 19th, 2019.

 What is Solve for (X)?